hazrulakmal/ML-Sandbox/FeedBack-Prize-3/README.md

 2. Layerwise Learning Rate Decay

-Other techniques to explore for future project: AWS, Reinitialising few last layers
+Other techniques to explore for future project:
+1. Stochastic Weight Averaging - [SWA](https://pytorch.org/blog/stochastic-weight-averaging-in-pytorch/), Pytorch-Lighning has a nice callback to implement this.
+2. Reinitialising few last layers

-### Inference Optimization Techniques
+### Inference Optimisation Techniques
-1. I use a DeBERTa XS Model to gurantee fast inference latency.
-I have also tried to use a DeBERTa L model and it is still fast enough for inference.
-However, I have not tried to use a DeBERTa XL model for inference.
-I suspect that it will be too slow for inference.
+I use a DeBERTa XS Model to gurantee fast inference latency.

-Techniques available to explore for future project: KD using Techer Outlier Rejection Loss function (regression), ONNX, weight prunning
+Inference Otimisation Techniques available to explore for future project:
+1. KD via Techer Outlier Rejection Loss function (regression),
-There's also the idea of ML-driven accuarcy-aware tunning for quantization - finding the optimal quantization area of the model
+2. Weight pruning
+3. Quantization

 ### Evaluation: A road to Robust CV Approach
 1. In general CV technique employed does show a positive correlation with the private leaderboard if